You should have a bachelor’s honours degree or international equivalent, typically a 2:1 or above.

 If your first language is not English but within the last 2 years, you completed your degree in the UK, you may be exempt from our English language requirements.

 Months of entry

-The MRes Programme is a Faculty wide, cross-disciplinary research training course with an Education strand which provides high quality training to potential doctoral students as well as a stand-alone qualification to train social science researchers.
-The Programme has four broad aims to enable students to review systematically, and to evaluate critically:
+The Master of Research is a faculty-wide, cross-disciplinary research training course with an education strand.
+It provides high-quality training to potential doctoral students as well as a stand-alone qualification for social science researchers.

-- alternative approaches, methodologies and paradigms of research in social and educational enquiry
+- teach you to systematically review alternative approaches, methodologies and paradigms of research in social and educational enquiry

-- the application of these approaches in the specific areas of social and educational enquiry in which students are specialising.
+- enable you to critically evaluate the application of these approaches in the specific areas of social and educational enquiry in which you specialise

-- support students, within an active research community, in identifying and investigating their own original research questions
+- support you within an active research community, in identifying and investigating your own original research questions

-- equip students with the skills to contribute to research projects using any of the main methodologies of the social sciences.
+- equip you with the skills to contribute to research projects using any of the main methodologies of the social sciences

 Fees and funding